 What Is Base64 Image Encoding?

-Base64 is an encoding scheme that converts binary data — like image bytes — into a string of printable ASCII characters.
-For images, the result is called a data URI (or data URL): a self-contained string that represents the entire image as text.
+Base64 is an encoding scheme that converts binary data, such as the bytes of an image file, into a string of printable ASCII characters.
+For images the result is called a data URI (or data URL): a self-contained string that represents the entire image as text.

 A Base64 image URI looks like this: